zhihua-zheng/my_gotmwork/cases/OCSPapa/forecast_README.md

    which returns `<pid> <status> local.forecast_OCSPapa`

-   An exit code (<status>) of 0 means either that the program was finished successfully or that is has not been started yet.
+   An exit code (`<status>`) of 0 means either that the program was finished successfully or that it has not been started yet.
 Positive numbers are returned for program errors, while negative ones mean that the job has terminated due to a signal.

-* `launchctl unload ~/Library/LaunchAgents/<*.plist>` to unload the job
+* `launchctl unload /Library/LaunchDaemons/<*.plist>` to unload the job